 This post may contain affiliate links.
 See our disclosure policy.

 Dinner in a Pumpkin is a hearty casserole cooked right inside a pumpkin!
-Perfect for serving on Halloween night before the kids go trick or treating.
+Perfect for serving on Halloween night before the kids go trick-or-treating.

 What is Dinner in a Pumpkin?

-The best part of this dinner is that the pumpkin cooks along with the casserole inside.
+The best part of this dinner is that the pumpkin shell cooks along with the casserole inside.
 Before serving the casserole, you scoop chunks of pumpkin from the inside and stir it into the casserole.
 The pumpkin is sweet and tender, similar to butternut squash, and it adds color and the sweet taste of pumpkin to the dish.

 Ingredients for Dinner in a Pumpkin